ipfs/ipfs-webui/README.md

 ## Test

-The following command will run all tests: unit one for React and E2E against real HTTP API:
+The following command will run all tests: unit one for React and E2E against real Kubo RPC:

 ```sh
 > npm test